varocketry/guitar-mastery-hub/public/lessons/lesson_016_understanding_fretboard.md

 **Theoretical Understanding:**
 - [ ] I can recite the 12-note musical alphabet (A, A#, B, C, C#, D, D#, E, F, F#, G, G#)
-- [ ] I know which note pairs have NO sharps between them (B→C and E→F)
+- [ ] I know which note pairs have NO sharps between them (Bâ†’C and Eâ†’F)
 - [ ] I understand why the fretboard repeats at the 12th fret (octave)
 - [ ] I know the pattern is the SAME on every string, just starting from different notes